BackComposing Dances

 I'm distinguishing John Playford (three figures started with Up a Double, Siding and Arming) from 17th/18th century longways duple or triple minor.
 Playford introductions are still going strong — as in “Unrequited Love”, “Mayfair”, “Oxford Circus” and dozens of others.
 Add a set and turn single after each, and you've got half the dance.
 English Traditional (now often referred to as Ceilidh-style): rant, polka, step-hop, waltz.
 American — mainly squares and contras, but a smattering of other formations: we'll look at them shortly.
 Composer's own style within these — Fried Herman uses steps and moves which are distinctively hers, and I'm sure others do too.
 Other — I've written a few.
 “My Lady Marion” is in the style of a 15th century Basse Dance; I've also written “The Irish Swing” which is Irish-ish, “The Promised Land” which is Scottish, and “A Trip to Sweden” which purports to be Swedish.
 But this list is a good start.
 You must have a clear idea of what style you're aiming at, and stick to it.
 It bothers me when the caller is walking through a dance and I can't see what style it's supposed to be in.
 “Allemande left your corner, set and turn single” is not on.
 Dutch composers seem particularly bad at mixing styles.
 Yes, I admit I have done it.
 “Centre of Friends” is deliberately a mixture of English and Scottish, because that's what the person who commissioned it wanted — I think that's a special case.
 “The Twist of Fate” is Playford-style but ends with a swing — it's not right; I should have used two-hand turns.
 Pat Shaw's “Clarance House” is again a Playford-style square, but the finale involves allemande left, right and left grand, and all four ladies chain.
 I think Pat misjudged it.
 Similarly I see “Long Live London” as mainly an American-style Sicilian circle (though some people dispute this), but it ends with a set and turn single just to fill up the last four bars.
 Be consistent.

 Perhaps I should indicate which figures are appropriate to which style.
 Stars and circles come in all styles (though half-stars are a 20th century phenomenon), as do reels (heys) of three and four, do-si-do (back-to-back) and (in squares of all types) grand chain (grand right and left).
 But Long lines forward and back is very much an American figure; earlier styles kept strictly within the minor set, so you could lead your current neighbour forward and back (two neighbours in a triple minor) but you wouldn't take hands with your previous or next neighbour.
 You might get an open ladies' chain in an early dance such as Sharp's interpretation of “Parsons Farewell”, but the figure came into its own in the 19th century quadrilles, and the version with the man's arm round the waist is, I would say, 20th century.
-Similarly you would get two changes of a circular hey in an early dance, though it would have been called “right and left”, but right and left through (with a courtesy turn and the man going backwards) is relatively modern.
+Similarly you would get two changes in an early dance, though it would have been called “right and left”, but right and left through (with a courtesy turn and the man going backwards) is relatively modern.
 A ballroom hold swing is also relatively modern.
 Turn contra corners isn't in Playford but is in all the other styles.

 Up a double and back is mainly Playford, though it does appear occasionally as late as 1721 (“Huntington's Maggot”) or even 1735 (“Meillionen”) though this has identical wording to “Row well ye Mariners” (Playford 1651) so I'm dubious.
 Siding is definitely early Playford (and was called “Sides all”) and I feel the same is true of armingSet appears in Playford and 17th-18th century dances, but not in English Traditional or American.
 Turn single is again just early Playford.